Skip to main content

 }

-See our API reference for more info on how to create a metadata specification.
+See the API reference for more info on how to create a catalog specification.

 Now that the specification is created, policies can reference this metadata to enforce coverage requirements before approving deployments.